fpgirard/XPedition/README.md

   * Blasing headlight [<code>headlight.svg</code>](https://github.com/fpgirard/xpedition/blob/main/svg/headlight.svg) - SVG file for laser cutting a clear lens for the AliExpress High Output LED Head Light.
   * Compression clasps - [<code>pannier.scad</code>](https://github.com/fpgirard/xpedition/blob/main/stl/pannier.stl) - Clasp for the XPedition pannier bag to allow the bag to be compressed.

-This git directory layout is simple:
+This git directory layout is simple.
+In each of these directories, a separate README.md provides further details:
   * <code>src</code> has OpenSCAD source code that created the STL & STEP files
   * <code>stl</code> contains exported <code>STL</code> files
   * <code>svg</code> contains vector and .pdf files for laser cutting.
   * <code>docs</code> has images, documents, schematics, and other supporting files

-In each of these directories, a separate README.md provides further details.

-This KTP project had 4 major phases:  Design, Manufacturing, Distribution, and Support:

 ## Design
 All designs are <code>OpenSCAD</code>](https://openscad.org/) code.
 In the spirit of open-source, I've included these files so you can make the mods _you_ want.
 You will also need to use the [<code>BOSL2</code>](https://github.com/BelfrySCAD/BOSL2) library.
 Except for the KTP, all of these components can be used as 3D printed parts, either as PLA or PETG.